rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 .. _kpi-label:
 Extension of KPIs
 #################
-:Limitation: Some important KPIs, usually required by developers, are currently not implemented in the MVS.
+:Limitation: Some important KPIs, usually required by developers like the internal rate of return (IRR), payback period or return on equity (ROE), are currently not implemented in the MVS.
 :Reason: The MVS tool is a work in progress and this can still be addressed in the future.
 :Implications: The absence of such indicators might affect decision-making.